tiMaxal/ChoreSync/README.md

   - Monthly tasks are scheduled on the first available day of the month.
 - **Active Hours**: Restricts task scheduling to a user-defined time window (e.g., 08:00–18:00).
 - **Staggered Scheduling**: Staggers same-day tasks by a user-defined interval (in minutes).
+  - For Daily tasks exceeding active hours: moves to next available day if Monthly or Weekly tasks are present; otherwise, squeezes task durations to fit.
+  - For Weekly/Monthly tasks: wraps to the next available day's start time.
 - **Day Restrictions**: Schedules tasks on Weekdays, Weekends, or both, based on user selection.
 - **Flexible Reminders**: Supports multiple reminder times (1 hour, 30 minutes, 10 minutes; 1 day for Weekly/Monthly tasks).
 - **Repetition Periods**: Choose between monthly or yearly chore cycles.